Vestigialmars5/TMS-Project/system_design.md

    - The Customer/Shipper receives updates and can track the shipment's progress.

 5. **Completion and Reporting**:

    - Upon delivery, the Driver confirms completion in the Shipment Tracking module.
    - The Finance/Accounting role generates an invoice through the Order Management module.
    - The Transportation Manager reviews performance data in the Reporting and Analytics module.

+6. **Feedback Loop**:
+   - The Transportation Manager analyzes the entire process for efficiency and areas of improvement.
+   - Feedback is provided to the Dispatcher, Carrier, and Warehouse Manager for future optimizations.

 ## 4. Implementation Considerations